Shaderx/Where-Winds-Meet-Midi-Player/README.md

 - **Too high or too low?**: Use the octave shift controls (+/-) in the bottom bar to adjust pitch
 - **Multiple songs**: Add multiple songs to your queue for a continuous playlist
 - **Searching**: Use the search box to quickly find songs in your library
+- **Sorting**: Click the sort button to sort by name (A-Z), date added, or duration
 - **Favorites**: Click the heart icon to quickly access your favorite songs later
 - **Mini mode**: Press `Insert` to collapse the app while playing, press again to expand

 ## Troubleshooting

-**The app won't focus the game**
+**Keys not registering in-game**
 - Make sure Where Winds Meet is running
-- The game window must be visible (not minimized)
+- The game window must be open (can be in background, but not minimized)
-- Try clicking on the game first, then press play
+- Make sure you're in the music minigame interface

 **Hotkeys not working**
 - Some hotkeys may conflict with other applications